khajavali1128/khajavali1128/README.md

 </details>

 ---
-> If we pull together and commit ourselves, then we can push through anything.
+> We can collaborate and contribute to projects together.
+Let's connect.

 – KV